byun-sungwoo/Bytris/README.md

 # Bytris

-Implementation of modern tetris using ncurses in C.
+My take on modern tetris using ncurses in C.

 Game Features:
 - modified SRS rotation